IvanBezrukavyi/ts-playwright/README.md

 3. npx playwright test [pathToCase] --headed --debug (running tests in browser with debug mode)
 4. npx playwright test --ui (running tests in UI mode.
 It's highly recommended!!!)
 5. npx playwright show-report (review test execution report)
-6. npx playwright codegen website.com (open the website and generate steps base on user actions)
+6. npx playwright codegen [website.com] (open the website and generate steps base on user actions)
+7. npx playwright codegen [website.com] --save-storage=auth.json (open the website and generate steps base on user actions to save cookies and localStorage at the end of the session.
+This is useful to separately record an authentication step and reuse it later when recording more tests)